Posters will be available for viewing and presenters available for questions during the Poster Reception on Thursday, March 2 from 4:30 to 6 p.m.

 ‘Safe Recipe Style Guide’ and the Evaluation of UK Meal-Kit Recipe Cards

-Naomi Melville, Ellen W. Evans, Elizabeth Redmond, Joseph Baldwin, ZERO2FIVE Food and Drink Research Unit, Cardiff Metropolitan University
+Dr. Ellen W. Evans, ZERO2FIVE Food and Drink Research Unit, Cardiff Metropolitan University; Naomi Melville, ZERO2FIVE Food and Drink Research Unit, Cardiff Metropolitan University

 Food Safety for Events: Meeting the Needs of Other Food Handlers in Iowa